 - 1 tablespoon cumin

 - 1 teaspoon coriander

 - 2 (15 ounce) cans cannellini or Great Northern beans, rinsed and drained

 - 1 cup canned, frozen, or fresh corn

 - pickled jalapeño slices, chopped fresh cilantro, cubed pepper jack cheese, pico de gallo or homemade salsa, diced avocado, sour cream or yogurt, fresh lime wedges, and/or tortilla chips

 - Add chicken, chicken broth, zucchini, green chiles, garlic, onion, cumin, coriander, chili powder, and salt to the pressure cooker pot and gently stir.

 - Secure the lid and turn pressure release knob to a sealed position.
 Cook at high pressure for 15 minutes.

 - When cooking is complete, use a natural release.
-Could also do a 10 minute natural release, then release any remaining pressure.
+May also use a 10 minute natural release, then release any remaining pressure.

-- To serve, ladle soup into a bowl, immediately sprinkle with cheese and top with desired toppings.
+- To serve, ladle soup into a bowl, immediately sprinkle with cheese and add desired toppings.